UCLA-IRL/ndn-multi-party-signature/docs/multiparty-signing-protocol.md

 Prerequisites of a successful multiparty signature signing process:

 * A `S` can verify `I`'s request.
 This requires `S` can verify `I`'s identity, e.g., by installing its certificate in advance.
 * A `V` can verify the aggregated signature.
-This requires `V` can verifies each involved signer's identity, e.g., by installing each `S`'s certificate in advance.
+This requires `V` can verify each involved signer's identity, e.g., by installing each `S`'s certificate in advance.

 ### Phase 1: Signature collection